petrelharp/pyslim/docs/metadata.md

 tables.metadata = md
 ```
 Modifying the top-level metadata
-could be used to set spatial bounds on an annotated msprime simulation, for instance.
+could be used to declare that an annotated msprime simulation
-(This is recorded in the population metadata.)
+is to be a spatial simulation in SLiM,
+by changing the "dimensionality" property in top-level metadata
+(and perhaps also the bounds in population metadata as well).

 ### Modifying SLiM metadata in tables